Relation between bicrossed products and crossed extensions of fusion categories: Preliminaries and notation

-Let $\cM$ be an indecomposable right $\cA$-module category and $\operatorname{End}{(\cM)}$ be the category of right endofunctors of $\cM$.
+Let $\cM$ be a finite semisimple abelian category and $\operatorname{End}{(\cM)}$ be the category of right endofunctors of $\cM$.
 A fusion category $\cD$ is an \emph{extension of $\cC$ by $\cA$ with respect to $\cM$} if there exist tensor functors